Positivity and periodicity of $Q$-systems in the WZW fusion ring: Level restricted -systems in

 \subsection{String of zeros}

-In this section, we investigate some conditions under which we have a string of zeros in a solution of $Q$-systems.
-For the rest of this section, we assume that $\left(Q^{(a)}_{m}\right)_{(a,m)\in H}$ is a complex solution of the $Q$-system of type $X$.
+In this subsection, we investigate some conditions under which we have a string of zeros like \ref{pconj4} of Conjecture \ref{pconj} in a complex solution of $Q$-systems.
+For the rest of this section, we assume that $\{Q^{(a)}_{m}\}_{(a,m)\in H}$ is a complex solution of the $Q$-system of type $\mathfrak{g}$.

 \begin{lemma} Let $m\in \mathbb{Z}_{\ge 0}$.
 Suppose that $Q^{(a)}_{t_a m+1}=0$ for all $a\in I$.
 Then $Q^{(a)}_{t_a m+1}=\cdots = Q^{(a)}_{t_a (m+1)}=0$ for all $a\in I$. \end{lemma} \begin{proof} This is a consequence of (\ref{eq:qsys}). \end{proof}